TBC Guide for Shaman Tank Spec “Warden”

 D) Marks for Crowd control (CC) and prioritized targets are expected from you.

 Tanking role in WoW is one of the hardest due to your mistakes surely leading to bad situations.
-Although in dungeons all you need is to look at party status before pulling (everybody fully healed, healer has enough mana, no mobs near who can aggro) and be careful with your pulls.
+Although in dungeons all you need is to look at party status before pulling (everybody is fully healed, healer has enough mana, no mobs near who can aggro) and be careful with your pulls.

 4. Threat mechanics.